RattyDAVE/alpine-simh/README.md

 # alpine-simh

 PLEASE NOTE THIS IS WORK IN PROGRESS!!!!!!!!

 Use https://github.com/RattyDAVE/alpine-simh/issues to send feedback, issues, comments and general chat.

 simh built from source.

+rattydave/alpine-simh:core   - The latest simh built from source (at build time). rattydave/alpine-simh:latest - as rattydave/alpine-simh:latest:core but witht he scripts to install the machines too.

 To run the included machines change directory to the /machine directory and then change to the sub directory for the machine.